-Residential rehab is a great option for the treatment of diazepam addiction because it provides intense and rigorous professional support in a therapeutic community setting.
-Residential rehab programmes usually require a 90 day stay, giving you the opportunity to work with addiction experts, mental health counsellors, and holistic therapists.
-It is important to treat addiction on the physical, emotional, mental and physical level, and the programmes provided in rehab reflect that.
+A residential rehab is a great option for the treatment of diazepam addiction because it provides intense and rigorous professional support in a therapeutic community setting.
+Residential rehab programmes usually require a 90-day stay, giving you the opportunity to work with addiction experts, mental health counsellors, and holistic therapists.
+It is essential to treat addiction on the physical, emotional, psychological and physical level, and the programmes provided in rehab reflect that.

-Here at Banbury Lodge we provide all of them above services as part of our drug addiction rehab programme.
+Here at Banbury Lodge, we provide all of the above services as part of our drug addiction rehab programme.

-It is usually suggested that reducing from benzodiazepines should be a gradual process, over a period of weeks or months, rather than abruptly stopping the drug.
-Medications may be used in the treatment of benzodiazepine withdrawal, in order to help you reduce use and wean off the drug.
-Medication may be used to treat withdrawal symptoms, and reduce discomfort.
+It is usually suggested that reducing from benzodiazepines should be a gradual process, throughout weeks or months, rather than abruptly stopping the drug.
+Medication may be used to treat withdrawal symptoms and reduce discomfort.